Taxation without Representation

 - That means if the Federal Government says that you need to take a vaccine (or a booster, or ten) or go to quarantine camps, the New Hampshire State Government agrees to enforce it, without your consent.

-- That means if the Federal Government says you can’t go to a grocery store without a vaccine, test or other authoritative measure, the New Hamphsire State Government agrees to enforce it, without your consent.
+- That means if the Federal Government says you can’t go to a grocery store without a vaccine, test or other authoritative measure, the New Hampshire State Government agrees to enforce it, without your consent.

 - That means that New Hampshire does what the Federal Government says, no matter what you think, or the people thinks, or the legislature thinks..

-And the problem here, is that those contracts are being drawn, signed and agreed upon by the Governor, his council and the agents of the Federal Government 1) without your consent and 2) against your New Hampshire Constitutional rights.
+The big point I’m trying to show you here, is that those contracts are being drawn, signed and agreed upon by the Governor, his council and the agents of the Federal Government 1) without your consent and 2) against your New Hampshire Constitutional rights.